Statue of Margaret Thatcher (Grantham): Reception

 The Conservative leader of South Kesteven council, Kelham Cooke, said: "Margaret Thatcher will always be a significant part of Grantham's heritage...
 It is, therefore, appropriate that she is commemorated by her home town, and that the debate that surrounds her legacy takes place here in Grantham.
 We must never hide from our history, and this memorial will be a talking point for generations to come...
 We hope that this memorial will encourage others to visit Grantham and to see where she lived and visit the exhibition of her life in Grantham Museum."

+The attacks on the statue were criticised by former Labour Party leader and Leader of the Opposition Neil Kinnock, who regularly confronted Thatcher in Parliament, saying, "The statue should be respected, full stop."